LJLJ9/mscproject/experiment_2_iii.md

 <!-- exp 1a -->

-## Samples from the model using Griffin Lim
+## Experiment 2: Samples from the model using Griffin Lim

 Return to [Experiment 2 Homepage](https://ljlj9.github.io/mscproject/experiment_2_test.html).
 <br><br>